iarxii/WaveShooter/wave-shooter/README.md

+# Wave Shooter — New Enemies, Shield, and QoL

+This update adds a Pipe (cylinder) boss that spawns flying drones, a Cluster boss that splits into minions, a boundary-jump shield, a milestone Life pickup, confetti on new highs, and persistence for play time and control scheme.

+## New enemies

+- PipeBoss: rises for ~3s, then launches 2–6 flying drones every 4–6s near arena edges/corners; low HP compared to other bosses.
+- FlyingDrone: red capsule with tips; orbits while tracking the player and dives when close or after ~5s.
+Immune to bullets, bombs, and invuln DoT; killable by boundary-jump collision or self-destruct on ground impact.
+- ClusterBoss: clump of red orbs (boss) with modest HP.
+On death, splits into 4–6 standard minion orbs.

+## Mobility and difficulty

+- Speed caps: Player base speed capped at 65; enemy speed modifier capped at 1.6×.
+- Restart resets both player speed and enemy speed modifier to baseline.

+## Shield and pickups

+- Boundary jump invulnerability shows a faint shield around the player while airborne.
+- Invulnerability pickup (shape runner) now grants 2s of extra protection after the auto-arc landing.
+- Life pickup: rare spawn every 3 waves (milestone); grants +1 life (up to 5).

+## HUD and feedback

+- HUD shows current flying drone count and the speed indicators: “Enemies xS • Player P”.
+- Confetti bursts celebrate a new high score once per run.
+ - New Abilities panel shows Dash cooldown and status.

+## Persistence

+- Control scheme is persisted to localStorage and restored on reload.
+- Best score, best wave, and total play time (ms) are persisted in localStorage.

+## Performance notes

+- Drones capped to 16 active; drones share geometries and materials to reduce allocations.
+- Trails use a small, fixed node count and are only active during dives.
+- Confetti uses InstancedMesh for a short-lived, lightweight burst.

 # Wave Shooter: Healthcare Heroes

 A clean, fast top-down wave shooter built with React, Vite, and three.js.
 You play as healthcare-inspired heroes who repel waves of mutagens and viruses.
 Enemies emerge through directional portals that open around you, drop in from above, and then engage.